glasgowm148/ergonaut-handbook/Cardano.md

 **Charles answering '*are there use cases where PoW is better*'.**

->Until we deploy Orboros Genesis, PoW is significantly better and unique vs PoS in that you don't need a checkpoint, which is a huge advantage...and if you desire to gain a lot of computational abilities, especially with async resistance, PoW is better as you're building a supercomputer
+>Until we deploy Orboros Genesis, PoW is significantly better and unique vs PoS in that you don't need a checkpoint, which is a huge advantage...and if you desire to gain a lot of computational abilities, especially with async resistance, PoW is better as you're essentially building a supercomputer